Dahlias: How to plant, grow and care for dahlias

 If you live in a milder part of the UK, you can leave tubers in the ground, covering them with a thick mulch once they have died back in autumn.

-Where to see dahlias
+Where to buy and see dahlias

 Halls of Heddon Tubers and cuttings, plus dahlia fields.
 West Heddon Nursery Centre, Heddon on the Wall, Newcastle-upon-Tyne NE15 0JS.
 Tel 01661 852445, www.hallsofheddon.co.uk